THE EARLY YEARS

 Well logging began around 1846 when William Thomson (Lord Kelvin) made measurements of temperature in water wells in England.
 His first technical paper on the subject was "Age of the Earth and its Limitations as Determined by the Distribution and Measurement of Heat within It".
 Kelvin's calculated age was 20 - 40 million years.
-Radioactivity had not been discovered yet, so Kelvin was unaware of the heat generated internally from this source.
-So Kelvin can be excused for a 100-fold error in his estimate of the Earth's age.
+Since radioactivity had not been discovered yet, Kelvin was unaware of the heat generated internally from this source, so he can be excused for a 100-fold error in his estimate of the Earth's age.
 Controversy, debate, and a slew of additional papers ensued for another 50 years.

 Conrad and Marcel Schlumberger began to experiment with surface resistivity measurements in 1912 and by 1919 were offering a commercial service.
 Schlumberger ran such surveys until 1928, when the service was merged into Compangnie General de Geophysique, a geophysical company partly owned by Schlumberger.